 Poole scores 34, Warriors charge back again, beat Clippers

-SAN FRANCISCO -- Jordan Poole scored 34 points, Klay Thompson had 19 points and a career-high 11 rebounds, and the Golden State Warriors used another big second-half surge to rally past the Los Angeles Clippers 115-91 on Thursday night for their fourth straight victory.
+Jordan Poole scored 34 points, Klay Thompson had 19 points and a career-high 11 rebounds, and the defending champions used another big second-half surge to rally past the Los Angeles Clippers 115-91 on Thursday night for their fourth straight victory.

+"I just feel there's a grit that comes with defense that allows you to shake it off and keep playing," coach Steve Kerr said of his team's comebacks.

 Then the Warriors came charging back with a 42-point third quarter while holding the Clippers to 16 points in the period to lead 87-72 heading into the final 12 minutes.
 Golden State did the same thing with a comeback win against Portland on Tuesday night.

+"They got up 11, but we were still right there because we were defending and taking care of the ball," Draymond Green said.
+"To have those couple third quarters like we've had the last two games gives you something to build upon, you feel good about yourself and also understand what it takes coming out of the half."

-Draymond Green added 11 points, nine rebounds and nine assists in a physical battle all game between rivals fighting for playoff positioning in the Western Conference.
-Donte DiVincenzo struggled with his shot, going 2 for 10, but hit the glass to grab a season-high 11 rebounds for the defending champions.
+Green added 11 points, nine rebounds and nine assists in a physical battle all game between rivals fighting for playoff positioning in the Western Conference.
+Donte DiVincenzo struggled with his shot, going 2 for 10, but grabbed a season-high 11 rebounds.

+Los Angeles finished just 9 of 43 on 3-pointers — missing 18 of 19 to begin the second half.

-Gordon was 2 for 10 on 3s and Russell Westbrook missed all five of his tries while going 3 for 12 from the floor overall to score eight points.
+Gordon was 2 for 10 on 3s and Russell Westbrook missed all five of his tries while going 3 for 12 from the floor overall to score eight points with the Warriors sagging off him.

+Green is certain it made Leonard think and Golden State's defense keyed another win.

+"We're finding a really good space right now," Poole said, "we've just got to keep it going."

 CURRY'S PROGRESS